KDP Formatting

 • UK readers tend to favour clear British English spelling and grammar—ensure your manuscript matches these standards to avoid alienating your audience.

-• Genres such as crime, romance, and non-fiction business titles perform strongly.
+• Genres such as crime-fiction business titles perform strongly.

 • Metadata should be tailored for UK search terms and categories.